Liwan, Guangzhou: Tourism

+Major historic sites within Liwan District include the Chen Clan Ancestral Hall, Shamian Island, Xilaichudi, Renwei Temple, Huaiyuanyi (怀远驿 (Huáiyuǎnyì)), the Thirteen Factories, Haishan Xianguan, the site of the Bahe Huiguan, the site of the Jinlun Huiguan, the Hip Tung Wo Engineering Works, and the Nanfang Building.
+Of these, Chen Clan Ancestral Hall and Shamian Island are designated as national key protected cultural relic units.
+The Chen Clan Ancestral Hall was elected one of the 8 new scenic spots of Guangzhou.
+Haishan Xianguan was historically a leader of Lingnan horticulture, and contributed to the development of Lingnan culture.
+The area of the Thirteen Factories was the sole legal site of foreign trade within China for nearly one hundred years.

+There are several municipality-level relic spots: Hualin Temple, one of Guangzhou's Buddhist “five jungles”, Taoist Zhenwudi Renwei Temple, Jiang Guangding’s former residence, Li Wentian’s Taihua Building and Xiguan big house.

 In order to integrate those typical spots organically for tourists’ convenience, Liwan District Administration divides them into 4 tourist areas, Xiguan Folk Custom Area, Chen Clan Temple Cultural and Leisure Area, Shamian Continental Tourist Area, and Shisanhang Commercial and Cultural Area.
 It is proposed to build large-scale “Lingnan Custom” tourist project at Xiguan Folk Custom Area so as to provide domestic and foreign tourists with all-directional services in tour, culture, leisure, foods and accommodation.

-Liwan District's developed commerce.
-National ethical commercial street Shangxiajiu Pedestrian Street is arrayed with shops and gathers a lot of businessmen. in 1995, Shangxiajiu Lu was declared the first weekend commercial pedestrian street of Guangzhou.
+Liwan District is home to Shangxiajiu Pedestrian Street, a prominent commercial pedestrian street first opened in 1995.
 In 1996, it was elected one of the 10 tourist attractions of Guangzhou.
 There are many special streets such as blackwood and jade street, ceramic crafts street, and more than 100 wholesale markets engaged in traditional Chinese medicine, aquatic products, shoes, stationery, metal ware, textile (knitted), electric appliance (communications) and decoration materials, among which Qingping Traditional Chinese Herbs and Huangsha Aquatic Product Market are State-level markets; Yiyuan Stationery Market, Guangdong Electric Appliance City are province-level markets.
-Market is flourishing, which radiates the whole nation and the Southeast Asia as well as the world.